 Loin of venison, roasted Jerusalem artichokes, ceps, pears.
 I hear people say venison is a ‘gamey’ meat, I didn’t notice it in the dish – the flavours I tasted were quite sweet, although it wasn’t the most tender piece of meat it was quite flavourful and paired nicely with those earthly vegetables.
 The pear was an odd addition though and didn’t really work for me.

 FITH COURSE – DESERT – Pear sorbet and popcorn soufflé.
-Quite a delicate as most soufflé’s are and the popcorn flavour is a mere rumour in an otherwise beautiful fluffy dish.
+Quite a delicate as most soufflé’s are and the popcorn flavour is a mere rumour in an otherwise beautifully fluffy desert.
 The pear sorbet was the perfect palate cleanser.

 Petit fours of passion fruit jelly and chocolate lollipops!